subvertnormality/mosaic/README.md

 More mods are expected to be supported soon.

+#### Device Parameters

+MIDI devices can be configured to load a stored patch through the Norns' params menu.
+For devices that are configured, all CC parameters are accessible for editing.
+Setting a MIDI parameter to a value of -1 ensures that the current setting on the device remains unchanged.
+Any other value entered will send that MIDI value directly to your MIDI device.
+When you load a Mosaic script or press play, these stored MIDI param values are transmitted to your MIDI device, effectively loading a patch.
+These settings will remain consistent across different song patterns, allowing you to preserve all your sound's patch data within your Mosaic patch.
+This feature is especially useful for devices that have limited MIDI parameters or interfaces that are less user-friendly.

 ### Trig Parameters

 Most devices in _Mosaic_ feature a set of trig params that alters either the quality of the sound or the trig in some way.
 Trig params are unique to a song pattern, allowing drastic transitions when moving from one section to another.
-Each channel can have up to 10 trig params assigned, and each trig param can be trig locked independently.
+Each channel can have up to 10 trig params assigned, and each trig param can be [trig locked](#locks) independently.
 Trig locking is a powerful sequencer device seen on Elektron synthesizers.
 Each step can be assigned a unique param value, allowing for endless sound variations.
-See the channel page section for details on how to assign and use trig params.

 In the second user interface page of the channel editor on the Norns screen, you will encounter a variety of parameters.
 Here's how to navigate and manipulate these settings: